Financing Available! We have financing options available for your next project. Learn more →

 Read Our Local Reviews

-We’d be pleased to discuss your Concrete Footer Harriman TN project and answer any questions you have about our services, materials, or how the installation process works.
+We’d be glad to review your Concrete Footer Harriman TN project and answer any questions you may have about our services, materials, or installation process.

-A properly planned Concrete Footer Harriman TN protects your foundation by matching design to soil, load, and frost-depth realities.
-Correct installation and timely repair reduce long-term risk and help protect your home’s value.
+A properly planned Concrete Footer Harriman TN protects your foundation when the design matches the actual soil, load, and frost-depth conditions on site.
+Correct installation and prompt repair help reduce long-term risk and protect your home’s value.

 If you want certainty, schedule an on-site evaluation or request a quote from Anchored Construction & Restoration.
 For installation help, repair work, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.